ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/troubleshooting/running-in-debug-mode.markdown

 # Troubleshooting : Running in Debug mode

-Raven can be deployed in several ways, but the simplest method is to simply start the server located in the release zip under "/Server/Raven.Server.exe"
+Raven can be deployed in several ways, but the easiest method is to simply start the server located in the release zip under "/Server/Raven.Server.exe"
 That will start the server as a console application, which displays the server log.
 The server logs all requests, including status and duration.
-You can use that to get an idea how fast Raven really is.
+You can use that to get an idea  about how fast Raven really is.

 * Close the server by hitting Enter on the console.
-* If you want to clear the log and keep the server running, you can type "cls" and then enter.
+* If you want to clear the log and keep the server running, you can type "cls" and then press enter.

 ## Debug Configuration